Distributed denial-of-service attacks on root nameservers: February 6, 2007

 On February 6, 2007 an attack began at 10:00 UTC and lasted twenty-four hours.
 At least two of the root servers (G-ROOT and L-ROOT) reportedly "suffered badly" while two others (F-ROOT and M-ROOT) "experienced heavy traffic".
 The latter two servers largely mitigated the damage by distributing requests to other root server instances with anycast addressing.
 ICANN published a formal analysis shortly after the event.

 Due to a lack of detail, speculation about the incident proliferated in the press until details were released.

 November 30, 2015

-During two intervals on November 30, 2015 and December 1, 2015, several of the root name servers received up to 5 million queries per second each, receiving valid queries for a single undisclosed domain name and then a different domain the next day.
+During two intervals on November 30, 2015 and December 1, 2015, several of the root name servers received up to 5 million queries per second each, receiving valid queries for the domain name "336901.com" and then the domain "916yy.com" the next day.
 Source addresses were spread throughout IPv4 space, however these may have been spoofed.
 Some root server networks became saturated, resulting in timeouts, however redundancy among the root servers prevented downstream issues from occurring during this incident.